ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Quality Process Steps/endpoint_get_quality_process_steps_decisions.md

     ]
 }
 ```
-Get decisions  for a given quality process sign\-off step where only one user is required to sign off.
+Get decisions  for a given quality process sign-off step where only one user is required to sign off.

 /qualityprocesses/&lt;GUID&gt;/steps/&lt;GUID&gt;/decisions